 Studio illustration of a small lightweight plastic chip beside taller stacks of heavy 10g and 14g poker chips on felt — poker chip weight comparison

-This guide compares the weights you actually encounter when shopping in the UK — 8g through 14g — how manufacturers achieve each weight, and which range makes sense for home games, clubs, and anyone moving up to custom poker chips.
+This guide compares the weights you actually encounter when shopping — 8g through 14g — how manufacturers achieve each weight, and which range makes sense for home games, clubs, and anyone moving up to custom poker chips.
+Weight is one row in the full high-quality poker chip set criteria checklist — construction and artwork bonding matter as much as grams on the box.

 Why Poker Chip Weight Matters at the Table